SCPF-Bot/SCPF-Bot.github.io/readme.md

 </tr>
 <tr>
 <td><a href="https://github.com/SCP-017">SCP-017</a></td>
-<td>Me, obviously, for maintaining this project which is just a hobby of mine.</td>
+<td>Me, obviously for maintaining this project which is just a hobby of mine.</td>
 </tr>
 </tbody>
 </table>